scuzzydude/asimov/asimov.md

 "A hand," Big Mama said.
 "How man mouths can you feed with a hand of hunters?
 Look around you.
 How many hands of your daughters and granddaughters do you see?"

 The Chief looked around.
 A body of hands and feet of daughters, and a hand of their mothers.
 Another two hands of granddaughters.
 Around them still more hands of the women of his old warriors and then the captives, hands and hands and hands of mouths.
 And the children, so many to feed.
-And his warriors, ten young warriors, one his only remaining son.
+And his warriors, two hands of young warriors, one his only remaining son.

 "A hand of hunters cannot feed this many mouths," the Chief said.
 "But the women can fish."